Dunedan/XpartaMuPP/README.md

     INFO     Node set to: wfgbot@lobby.wildfiregames.com/CC
     INFO     XpartaMuPP started

-Congratulations, you are running XpartaMuPP - the 0ad Multiplayer Game Manager.
+Congratulations, you are now running XpartaMuPP - the 0 A.D.
+Multiplayer Game Manager.

-## EcheLOn
+### EcheLOn

 This bot can be thought of as a module of XpartaMuPP in that IQs stanzas sent to XpartaMuPP are forwarded onto EcheLOn if its corresponding EcheLOn is online and ignored otherwise.
 This is by no